 - Nutrient deficiencies (certain vitamins are needed as co-factors for T3 production)

 - Imbalances in your gut microbes (your gut bacteria either help or hinder the process)

 - Estrogen dominance (imbalances in your estrogen and progesterone levels)

 If this is your problem, your thyroid gland is fine and you don’t necessarily need thyroid replacement – we need to correct the underlying factors so you can USE your thyroid hormone properly!

 Hashimoto’s is an autoimmune condition where your immune system attacks your thyroid gland.

 The sad truth is that millions of people are suffering from chronic autoimmune disorders like Hashimotos (without even knowing it!) and many aren’t receiving the right care or have been misdiagnosed.

 In order to know whether you have Hashimotos, we simply do a blood test for thyroid antibodies (called TPO antibodies).

 Why is it important to know whether you have Hashimoto’s?

-Looking to explore our programs or learn more about your individual case?
+Looking to explore our programs?
 Our patient coordinator is standing by, to help you to learn more about our process.